pqy000/MathSymK/README.md

 # Development

-Currently, this project will be migrated and redesigned from my other math lib [Ancono](https://github.com/140378476/Ancono).
+Currently, this project will be migrated and redesigned from my legacy math lib [Ancono](https://github.com/140378476/Ancono), but the new project will be more modular and flexible.

 I am very glad to receive any feedback or suggestions.
 Please feel free to open an issue or pull request.
 Any contribution is welcome.

+## Next Steps
+- Preliminary implementation of symbolic calculation
+- Quotient rings and fields
+- Finite fields
+- Geometry 2D and 3D

-## Roadmap
+## Future Roadmap
-- [ ] Linear algebra related
 - [ ] Preliminary implementation of symbolic calculation
 - [ ] Geometry related
 - [ ] Implement more algebraic structures